PySimpleGUI/PySimpleGUI/readme.md

     SG.MsgBox('This is my first message box')
 ![simple msgbox](https://user-images.githubusercontent.com/13696193/42597824-1749b160-8528-11e8-9114-374bf9731b30.jpg)

 Yes, it's just that easy to have a window appear on the screen using Python.
+With PySimpleGUI, making a custom form appear isn't much more difficult.
+The goal is to get you running on your GUI within ***minutes***, not hours nor days.

 ## APIs